jantra9/Gym-Dashboard/README.md

 ```

 ### Installation
-1.Clone the repo.
+1. Clone the repo.
-2.Install the npm package.
+2. Install the npm package.
-3.Go to terminal and run the website using npx next start
+3. Go to terminal and run the website using npx next start

 ### Diagrams